Ioana Ciolacu: Career

 While in school, Ciolacu won the European Fashion Award FASH Berlin.
 Right after graduation, she began working as a design assistant for landscape artist and photographer Katja Perrey at the National University of Arts.
-In this period, Ciolacu also developed her first ready-to-wear line with a great local commercial success.
+In this period, Ciolacu also developed her first ready-to-wear line with local commercial success.

 In 2012, she received a Rector's Scholarship at University of the Arts London, London College of Fashion and moved to London to study for a master's degree in Fashion Design and Technology – Womenswear.

 While in school, she won the Designer for Tomorrow Award, patroned by Stella McCartney, followed by a year of mentorship in which she was coached by the designer in her London studios or backstage at the designer's Paris show.

 After graduating in 2013, she moved back to Bucharest and launched her own fashion label.

 In the summer of 2014, she first presented her Spring Summer 2015 collection at Mercedes Benz Fashion Week Berlin and in the same year she showed her collection twice at trade fair Who's Next Paris and started selling her collection on Moda Operandi and Peek&Cloppenburg international retailers.

 In the following year, she attended Who's Next Paris for the third time and Ciff Copenhagen with her Autumn Winter 2015–2016 collection which was presented at Mercedes Benz Fashion Week Berlin.

-In 2015, Vogue.com introduced Ioana's Autumn Winter 2015–2016 in their list as one of the reference collection for the season while she released her diffusion line which promotes conscious fashion through fabric recycling and encourages local craftsmanship.
+In 2015, Vogue.com introduced Ioana's Autumn Winter 2015–2016 collection as one of the reference collections for the season.

-In April 2015, Ciolacu opened her online shop and launched her SS15 video campaign, called Lure.
+In April 2015, Ciolacu opened her online shop and launched her SS15 video campaign Lure.
 Directed by Anton and Damian Groves and produced by Studioset, the video won several awards at the Miami Fashion Film Festival.

-In 2016, Ciolacu developed an ethical knitwear line that comes to add up to the brand ethos regarding ethical trade and sustainability.
-Made in collaboration with Kraftmade, the line supports local craftsmanship and wool trade.
+In 2016, Ciolacu developed an ethical knitwear line supporting local craftsmanship and wool trade.

-In 2017, Ciolacu opens it's brand first Showroom in downtown Bucharest and starts selling worldwide through several new stockists.
-She launches the SS18 collection dedicated to, and entitled Bauhaus Women, accompanied by a fashion film by Horatiu Sovaiala and Raya Al Souliman.
-In 2020, Ciolacu enrolled as a PHD student at Bucharest National University of Arts to develop a fashion sustainability project and pursue a teaching career.
+In 2017, Ciolacu opened the brand's first showroom in downtown Bucharest.